Stability in Online Assignment Games: Introduction

 \section{Introduction}

 The assignment game of \citet{shapley1971assignment} is a classical model of matching with transfers in which house buyers and house sellers pair together and set transaction prices.
 The objective is to find a stable allocation, i.e., a matching together with a price vector such that no pair of agents has an incentive to abandon their partners and trade with each other instead.
-Since its introduction, the model has been extensively studied and generalized \cite{crawford_job_1981,demange_strategy_1985,demange_multi_1986,echenique_core_2002,eriksson_stable_2001,garrido2025stable,kelso_jr_job_1982,rochford_symmetrically_1984,shioura_partnership_2017}.
+Since its introduction, the model has been extensively studied and generalized \cite{demange_strategy_1985,demange_multi_1986,eriksson_stable_2001,rochford_symmetrically_1984,crawford_job_1981,kelso_jr_job_1982,garrido2025stable,echenique_core_2002,shioura_partnership_2017}.

 Shapley and Shubik’s seminal work showed that stable allocations must be based on optimal matchings, i.e., matchings that maximize social welfare.
-However, in real-life scenarios such as online markets \cite{coles1998marketplaces} and online advertising \cite{mehta_online_2013}, settings typically modeled as online matching markets where algorithms like \textit{Greedy} \cite{fisher2009analysis,lehmann2001combinatorial} and \textit{Ranking} \cite{aggarwal2011online,karp1990optimal} are commonly applied, optimal solutions are rarely attainable.
+However, in real-life scenarios optimal solutions are rarely attainable, for example in online markets \cite{coles1998marketplaces} and online advertising \cite{mehta2013online}, typically modeled as online matching markets where algorithms like \textit{Greedy} \cite{fisher2009analysis,lehmann2001combinatorial} and \textit{Ranking} \cite{aggarwal2011online,karp1990optimal} are commonly applied.
 As a result, the implemented solutions are often \textit{unstable}.
 Yet, most existing stability metrics are binary: they simply determine whether a matching is stable or not.
 This motivates the need for non-binary measures of stability that can assess how close a sub-optimal matching is to being stable, and their posterior application to analyze the stability of online algorithms.